tilde-nlp/tildemt-selector/tildemt-selector/README.md

 After the webcomponent has initially been configured the user might want to edit the configuration to, for example, change the selected MT system for one or more languages, add a system for a new language pair, or remove a system altogether.
-To facilitate this the webcomponent provides a method to set its state to a previous configuration.
+To facilitate this the webcomponent provides a `setState` method that sets its state to a previous configuration.
 ```JavaScript
 // the previous configuration could be stored and retrieved as JSON from the backend
 var stateString = getStateJsonFromDb();